 Those numbers drop, but not significantly, as people age.
 And the average number of jobs held by those born between 1957-1964 (up to age 44) was at 11.

-As of July 1, 2012, 401K administrators are now required to disclose all fees and the result should be eye opening for everyone.
+As of the year 2012, 401K administrators are now required to disclose all fees and the result should be eye opening for everyone.

 In the three employer’s I’ve been with since graduating, I have found the fund options to be a bond fund, small, medium, and large cap domestic growth and value funds, a REIT, and a token international fund and maybe a second set of each just so they can say you have choices.
 THAT IS NOT CHOICE!